datpmt/typocop/README.md

 - Detects typos in files that are part of the pull request.
 - Provides a brief output of typos found in each file.
 - Comments on the pull request with the results.
+- Approve the PR if no typos.
 - Supports all programing languages.

 ## Usage

-- Copy content `.github/workflows/typos-check.yml` and `typos-check.js` into your project.
+- Copy file `.github/workflows/typocop.yml` into your project.
 - Create new PR.

 ## Contributors